CODE OF CIVIL PROCEDURE IN BOSNIA AND HERZEGOVINA

 2. Does not contain the necessary elements prescribed by Article 53 of this law (‘Incomplete Complaint’);

-3. Raises issues with respect to the plaintiff's or defendant's capacity to be a party in the proceedings;
+3. Raises issues concerning the plaintiff’s or defendant’s capacity to be a party in the proceedings;

-4. Raises issues with respect to the party's legal representation or the representative's authorization to institute litigation.
+4. Raises problems with respect to the party’s legal representation or the representative’s authorization to institute litigation.

 11. Unless otherwise provided by this legislation, all procedures at the main hearing should be conducted orally, and evidence shall be submitted directly to the court.